-- 3 Sufficient information about the contract being purchased, such as the seller's legal business name, Taxpayer Identification Number (TIN), National Provider Identification (NPI) number (if applicable), authorized official name, telephone number, and e-mail address.
-Please use the Change of Ownership Purchaser Form, which is available on the CBIC website, to provide this information. - 4 A list of all locations that will be furnishing the product category(s) for the CBA(s) under the contract.
-Each location must meet all Competitive Bidding Program eligibility, accreditation, state licensure and financial requirements.
+- 3 Sufficient information about the supplier being purchased, such as the seller's legal business name, Taxpayer Identification Number (TIN), National Provider Identification (NPI) number (if applicable), authorized official name, telephone number, and e-mail address.
+Please use the Change of Ownership - Purchaser Form, which is available on the CBIC website, to provide this information. - 4 A completed Change of Ownership Purchaser Form that includes a list of all locations by PTAN that will be furnishing the product category(s) for the CBA(s) under the contract.
 All locations that service the CBA(s) and furnish items within the product category(s) must be included on this list.
-Please use the Change of Ownership Purchaser Form to provide this information.
+Each state in the CBA(s) included on the contract must have a location that is enrolled for that state and for the product category(s).
+If CMS decides to enter into a novation agreement with the purchasing supplier, you must use the Change of Ownership Purchaser Form to provide the necessary information on this transaction.
 This information is for CHOW evaluation purposes only.
-If CMS determines the CHOW is acceptable, the purchasing supplier should then add or remove locations using the Contract Supplier Location Update Form, which is available on the CBIC website. - 5 If the transferee is a corporation, it should submit a copy of its certificate and articles of incorporation.
+Following CMS approval of the contract transfer, the purchasing supplier should then add or remove locations using the Contract Supplier Location Update Form, which is available on the CBIC website. - 5 If the transferee is a corporation, it should submit a copy of its certificate and articles of incorporation.